 - Enfamil Premature Infant Formula 30 Cal with Iron

 - Enfamil Human Milk Fortifier

-Similarly, Abbott Laboratories, Inc. is facing claims of failure to warn of the risks of developing NEC after using Similac products including the following:
+Similarly, Abbott Laboratories, Inc. is facing Similac lawsuits based upon claims of failure to warn of the risks of developing NEC after using Similac’s cow milk-based infant formula including the following:

 - Similac NeoSure